What are cataracts?

-What causes cataracts?
+What causes them?

+Aging and exposure to sunlight can cause cataracts.
+But eye changes caused by aging don't always lead to cataracts.
 Cataracts can also happen after an eye injury, as a result of eye disease, after you use certain medicines, or as a result of health problems such as diabetes.

 What are the symptoms?

-Cataracts can affect your vision.
+Cataracts can affect your vision in several ways.

 - You may have cloudy, fuzzy, or foggy vision.